zxdavb/evohome-async/README.md

 Currently, only `evohomeclient2` has been fully tested, and `evohomeclient` (the older API) is a WIP has not been fully tested.

-This library is used by Home Assistant, see: http://home-assistant.io/components/evohome/

 ### Technical differences
 In both cases (`evohomeclient2` and `evohomeclient`):
  - uses **aiohttp** instead of **requests**: